martyav/martyav.github.io/_posts/2018-11-17-accepted-at-wiki.md

 title: Accepted Wikimedia Foundation Internship
 ---

-After a month of hard work updating and improving articles on MediaWiki's API's, and writing Python sample code making GET calls, I found out that I'll be [interning with Wikimedia Foundation's software arm](https://twitter.com/Wikimedia/status/1063552591701848064), Mediawiki.
+After a month of hard work updating and improving articles on Mediawiki's API's, and writing Python sample code making GET calls, I found out that I'll be [interning with the Wikimedia Foundation](https://twitter.com/Wikimedia/status/1063552591701848064).

 Over the course of the winter into early spring, I'll be working on 40 to 50 articles describing how to use the Mediawiki REST API, as well as developing a web app to demonstrate how to use it.